Interested to rotate in our lab and learn more?

 Cell-a-Bration at Barrow Elementary School

 The Barrow Fifth Graders with Dr. Ilaria Mengoni, James Anderson, Dr. Karl Lechtreck, Manashree Malpe, and Dr. Yuyang Jiang.
-And the Creepy Crawlers from UGA's turtle pond.
+And the Creepy Crawlers (aka protists) from UGA's turtle pond.

 Visit to Dove Creek Elementary School